CGarcia000/CGarcia000/README.md

         🎯 Goals: To become a software engineer and get the code done! <br>
         🎲 Fun fact: I like to learn new tecnologies and play games in my free time
 </p>

+😎 You can contact me on my [Linkedin](https://www.linkedin.com/in/ceciliagsilveira/)!

 ###